PrashantOmBairagi/PrashantOmBairagi/README.md

 * 🚀 Built and deployed a production portfolio backend
 * ⚙️ Interested in backend architecture, APIs, and scalable systems
 * 🔧 Experience with embedded systems, RF communication, and PCB design
-* 🌱 Currently learning React to become a stronger backend-focused full stack developer
+* 🌱 Currently sharpening skills to become a stronger backend developer

 ---